prefapp/charts/charts/argo-workflows-operations/README.md

 The chart supports the following features:
 - `aks-start-stop-cluster`: Start or stop an AKS cluster.
-- `vmss-scale-instances`: Scale the number of instances in a VMSS.
+- `vmss-scale-instances_count`: Scale the number of instances_count in a VMSS.

 ## Values File Structure